josephnoir/hamcast-for-libcppa/README.md

 hamcast-for-libcppa
 ===================

 Libcppa is a C++11 actor model implementation.
-Hamcast is a scalable multicast implementation.
-This module allows using hamcast for communication between actors.
+This module enables the actors to communicate via multicast using hamcast, which is a scalable multicast implementation.

 Dependencies